rng-guy/NFSMWBartender/README.txt

  • regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.

 You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Compared to Unlimiter, Bartender's version of this feature is easier to configure, leaner, and even checks strings for correctness on game launch: it ignores any strings that do not actually exist in the game's (modified) resource files.
+Bartender's version of this feature is easier to configure and will never cause the game to display a string error, as it checks every string you specify against the game's (potentially modified) resource files whenever you launch the game.